Hermanya/styled-system/README.md

 <img src='docs/logo.svg' width='128' height='128' />

-# This fork of styled-system has system-components with react-primitives View by default
+# This fork of styled-system has native-system-components.
+It uses View from react-primitives as a default component tag.

 Design system utilities for [styled-components][sc] and other css-in-js libraries